Total Mental Freedom

 We'll follow up with two sessions over the next 30 days to help solidify our work together and explore what comes up for you along the way

-At the conclusion of the month, we'll check in to see how to best support you moving forward.
+At the conclusion of the month, we'll check in to see how to best support you moving forward

-Why 2 days in the beginning?
+Why two days in the beginning?
 It gives us a chance to get you on more solid ground as soon as possible.
 And quite frankly, something magical and powerful happens when we get the chance to work together over a focused, intensive period.
-I've found we can often get to the same place in 2 days that would normally take 2-3 months to achieve with the traditional weekly coaching session format.
+I've found we can often get to the same place in 2 days that would typically take 2-3 months to achieve with the traditional weekly coaching session format.

 And let's face it: Chances are, you probably have something coming up that you don't want to leave to chance.
 If you could get results in 2 days instead of months, wouldn't you just rather do that?